Gentle Object Retraction in Dense Clutter Using Multimodal Force Sensing and Imitation Learning: Data Collection

 This task fundamentally requires embracing contacts as there is almost never a contact-free path to the target object, yet the constrained nature of the environment means that objects are likely to impede robot motion, which can cause damage to the environment or the robot if the non-prehensile pushing maneuvers are not performed carefully.
 To ensure safe behaviors, we require that interactions limit the momentum transfer to the environment.
 In other words, motions cannot surpass an excessive net force impulse, $I_{net}$

-where $F_{net}$ is the L-2 norm of the first 3 elements of the measured wrench and $\delta t_{react}$ is the time given to both demonstrator and policy to react to the contact.
+where $\delta t_{react}$ is the time given to both demonstrator and policy to react to the contact and $F_{net}$ is the L-2 norm of the first 3 elements of the measured wrench averaged over the previous duration of $\delta t_{react}$.
 We also require that motions cannot exceed a peak force impulse, $I_{peak}$

 where $F_{peak}$ is the maximum L-2 norm of the triaxial tactile forces across all taxels.
+This value of $F_{peak}$ is also averaged over the previous duration of $\delta t_{react}$ at each timestep.

-We implement two distinct impulse thresholds because the peak force is the metric most likely to damage an object, but the wrench measurements are unaware of individual contact magnitudes when there are multiple simultaneous contacts.
+We implement two distinct impulse thresholds because the peak force is the metric most likely to damage an object and the wrench measurements are unaware of individual contact magnitudes when there are multiple simultaneous contacts.
 The peak tactile force, however, does not have full coverage of the robot arm and will be unaware of some contacts, thus a net force threshold is also needed.

 We determine $F_{net}$ and $F_{peak}$ values for our task by teleoperating the robot into 2 fragile objects---a plastic cup and the yellow cardboard tea box used in our scenes---until substantial damage occurs.
 In the case of the tea box, operation was stopped once the cardboard buckled or tore and in the case of the plastic cup, operation was stopped once the cup cracked.
 We repeat this process 3x for each, then extract the largest value of net force and peak tactile force.
 We then average these values across all trials and round up to the nearest integer, resulting in a net force magnitude threshold, $F_{net}$, of $26$\,N and a peak tactile magnitude threshold, $F_{peak}$, of $6$\,N. While we recognize that these forces are not applicable to all possible tasks, they serve as reasonable thresholds to determine gentleness as it pertains to our task and environment.